jonschlinkert/vertical-rhythm/README.md

 # Vertical Rhythm

 > Create typographical vertical rhythm in your CSS.
-LESS, Stylus and SASS versions included.
+LESS, Stylus and SASS/SCSS versions included.

 This should get you to your goal faster than starting from scratch.
 Please customize it to work with your own project.